dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 3. Therefore, repository method should be aware of the required mapping, but at the same time the data transfer model should be out of Persistence layer scope.

 Solution:
-1. Create mapping that returns an expression of func in mapping folder (.Application layer)
+1. Create mapping that returns an expression of func in mapping folder (.Application layer):

 ```csharp
 public static Expression<Func<Product, ProductResponse>> ToResponse()